 This simple free crochet poncho pattern is a little more fitted than most, offering a versatile wardrobe staple that’s perfect for layering.
-Get the free pattern below or purchase the ad-free printable PDF for $2.75 here.
+Get the free pattern below or purchase the ad-free printable PDF here.

 Thanks to my friends at Lion Brand Yarn for sponsoring this free crochet poncho pattern and enabling more free patterns on Make & Do Crew.
 This post contains affiliate links.